10 Free Things to DoIn San Francisco for Families

 The Randall Museum reopened in February 2018 after a $9 million renovation and focuses on exposing children to the wonder of the sciences.
 It's free and not far from the breathtaking views atop Corona Heights Park.

-3. The Presidio of San Francisco was once the most important military post on the West Coast.
-Over the span of 200 years, three flags flew over the base — Spanish, Mexican and American.
+The Presidio of San Francisco was once the most important military post on the West Coast.
+Over the span of 200 years, three flags flew over the base: Spanish, Mexican, and American.

-The top of Battery Construction Number 129, located on Conzelman Road, is the best place for unobstructed 360-degree views of the San Francisco Bay, the city and the Golden Gate Bridge.
+The top of Battery Construction Number 129, located on Conzelman Road, is the best place for unobstructed 360-degree views of San Francisco Bay, the City, and the Golden Gate Bridge.
 Its tunnels and walls, designed to house cannons measuring 16 inches in diameter, are just the right size for children to crawl through.
-From Hawk Hill in the autumn one can spot some 20,000 to 40,000 hawks, falcons, eagles and other birds migrate south.
+On Hawk Hill, Wednesdays are “for the birds,” especially in the autumn when some 20,000 to 40,000 hawks, falcons, eagles, and other birds migrate south.

 This is also a good time to head to the Bay Area Discovery Museum, a hands-all-over-the-place museum for children and families housed in a complex of historic buildings beneath the Marin County side of the Golden Gate Bridge.
 Permanent exhibits include a life-sized shipwreck, a fishing boat that can be boarded, and a simulated tide pool.

-9. Get to Know San Francisco's Sea Lions The most famous residents of San Francisco aren't even human.
-They're the sea lions who have made their home at PIER 39 for the past 28 years.
+The most famous residents of San Francisco aren't even human.
+They're the sea lions who have made their home at PIER 39 for more than 30 years.
 There's no charge to hang out along the pier, observing them as they bark and swim.
 There's also the free Sea Lion Center on the pier's upper level, where you can learn more about these boisterous creatures from interactive displays, engaging videos, and friendly experts.